replit-archive/jq-console/README.md

 over the execution; you have to call the appropriate methods to start input
 or output:

-* `jqconsole.Input`: Asks user for input.
-If another input or prompt operation
+###jqconsole.Input:
-  is currently underway, the new input operation is enqueued and will be called
+Asks user for input.
+If another input or prompt operation is currently underway,
-  when the current operation and all previously enqueued operations finish.
+the new input operation is enqueued and will be called when the current
+operation and all previously enqueued operations finish.
 Takes one argument:

-    * `function input_callback`: A function called with the user's input when
+  * __function__ *input_callback*: A function called with the user's input when
     the user presses Enter and the input operation is complete.

   Example:

         // Echo the input.
         jqconsole.Input(function(input) {
           jqconsole.Write(input);
         });

-* `jqconsole.Prompt`: Asks user for input.
-If another input or prompt operation
+###jqconsole.Prompt
-  is currently underway, the new prompt operation is enqueued and will be called
+Asks user for input.
+If another input or prompt operation is currently underway
-  when the current operation and all previously enqueued operations finish.
+the new prompt operation is enqueued and will be called when the current
+peration and all previously enqueued operations finish.
 Takes three arguments:

-    * `bool history_enabled`: Whether this input should use history.
+  * __bool__ *history_enabled*: Whether this input should use history.
 If true,
     the user can select the input from history, and their input will also be
     added as a new history item.

-    * `function result_callback`: A function called with the user's input when
+  * __function__ *result_callback*: A function called with the user's input when
     the user presses Enter and the prompt operation is complete.

-    * `function multiline_callback`: If specified, this function is called when
+  * __function__ *multiline_callback*: If specified, this function is called when
     the user presses Enter to check whether the input should continue to the
     next line.
 The function must return one of the following values:

       * `false`: the input operation is completed.

       * `0`: the input continues to the next line with the current indent.

       * `N` (int): the input continues to the next line, and the current
         indent is adjusted by `N`, e.g. `-2` to unindent two levels.

-    * `bool async_multiline`: Whether the multiline callback function should
+  * __bool__ *async_multiline*: Whether the multiline callback function should
     be treated as an asynchronous operation and be passed a continuation
     function that should be called with one of the return values mentioned
     above: `false`/`0`/`N`.

   Example:

         jqconsole.Prompt(true, function(input) {
           // Alert the user with the command.
           alert(input);